QUAIL SEEDS

 Now the seeds or transplants go in.
 Consult the label on the packet and make sure you know these things: Where to plant—full sun, part shade, or shadier.
 When to plant—before or after your last frost date in spring or first frost in fall.
 How deep to plant—if in doubt, figure on twice the seed's thickness.
 But some seeds need light and should be covered only lightly if at all.
 Others need deeper planting to access moisture and have a strong anchor.
 (Corn & sunflowers are typical of the latter.)
 Last, how far apart to plant.

-Some people (usually with larger plots) use the row system: you till the entire area and put your vegetables in single rows and blocks as needed, with no permanent paths.
+Some people (usually with larger plots) use the field or row system: you till the entire area and put your vegetables in single rows and blocks as needed, with no permanent paths.
 In that case, rows should be a 1 ½ times to 2 times as far apart as the spacing of plants within the rows.
 (Depending on how much access you need and how you plan to weed and water.)

 To plant a row, use your hoe or trowel to make a furrow, by drawing the corner of the tool to make a line as deep as your intended planting depth.
 If you use drip irrigation, put your row next to the drip tape.
 Scatter the seed in the furrow, slightly closer than recommended spacing.
 Then use the soil from the uphill side of your furrow to cover the seeds.
 Water well, and keep moist until you see sprouts.